notkarenyi/accessibility-demo/README.md

 ### Alt text

-Alt text is displayed when an image file fails to load.
+You've seen alt text before, which is displayed when an image file fails to load.
 It is also read by screen readers (see [Supporting Screen Readers](#supporting-screen-readers)).

 Always, always, always provide alt text for images that have semantic meaning.
 For example: a decorative background image of a stripe pattern probably does not need alt text, but a graph of average daily cups of coffee drunk by university students probably does.
 A good rule of thumb is if the image adds context to the page that isn't already present in text, then alt text is needed.
 If nothing new is added, then `alt = ""` is okay.
+(You should not omit the `alt` attribute altogether.)

 ```html
 <!-- HTML file -->